jan-forest/autoencodix/README_GA.md

 2. Open JupyterLab and clone the AUTOENCODIX git repository via the link: https://jupyterhub.hpc.tu-dresden.de/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fjan-forest%2Fautoencodix&urlpath=tree%2Fautoencodix%2F&branch=main#/~(cluster~'capella~nodes~'1~ntasks~'1~cpuspertask~'4~mempercpu~'2048~gres~'gpu*3a1~runtime~'06*3a00*3a00~project~'p_scads_trainings)
-# Resources need to be edited before the start
+### Spawn resources need to be edited before the start

 - Click on JupyterLab
 - Navigate to autoencodix in the directory on the left side and open install-kernel-script.ipynb.
 - Run install-kernel-script.ipynb
 - Follow the instructions indicated in the output.

+### Troubleshooting:
+If you are running on MacOS and encountering workspace creation issues, please see [here](https://doc.zih.tu-dresden.de/data_lifecycle/workspaces/?h=workspace#faq-and-troubleshooting)

 ## Option B: Working in a Workspace:
 1. Set up VPN and instructed by a document provided via email.

 2. Open JupyterLab via the following link: https://jupyterhub.hpc.tu-dresden.de/hub/spawn#/~(cluster~'capella~nodes~'1~ntasks~'1~cpuspertask~'4~mempercpu~'2048~gres~'gpu*3a1~runtime~'06*3a00*3a00~project~'p_scads_trainings)
+### Spawn resources need to be edited before the start

 3. Open Terminal